p4lang/p4app/README.md

 #### Specifying entries for each switch
-The `ipv4_lpm`, `send_frame` and `forward` tables are automatically populated with this target.
-Additionally, you can specify entries to be added to each switch.
+The routing tables (`ipv4_lpm`, `send_frame` and `forward`) are automatically populated with this target.
+Additionally, you can specify custom entries to be added to each switch.
 You can either include a commands file, or an array of entries.
-For
-example:
+These custom entries will have precedence over the automatically generated ones for the routing tables.
+For example:

 ```
 "multiswitch": {